scottcalebc/BankSoftware/REAMDME.md

 * To Edit an Account or Transaction
     * Select the Account or Transaction from the table on the left and press the Edit Button

-- to Delete an Account or Transaction
+* To Delete an Account or Transaction
-Select the Account or Transaction from the table on the left and press the Delete Button
+    * Select the Account or Transaction from the table on the left and press the Delete Button

-- To View Accounts or Transactions with Pie Chart Select the respective radio button on the bottom-right hand side of screen
+* To View Accounts or Transactions with Pie Chart
+    * Select the respective radio button on the bottom-right hand side of screen

 ## Examples
 This shows the main view with the test accounts